Design-Based Inference for Spatial Experiments under Unknown Interference: Setting

 \section{Setting}

-Suppose a set of intervention points $\mathcal{N} = \{1,...,N\}$.
-Each point $i \in \mathcal{N}$ resides in a two-dimensional set $\mathcal{X}$ of observation points indexed by $x=(x_1,x_2)$ (e.g., latitude and longitude).
-An experimental design assigns a binary treatment $Z_i = 0,1$ to each intervention point.
-The ordered vector of experimental assignment variables is $\Z \equiv (Z_1,...,Z_N)$, and the {\it ex post} realized assignment from the experiment is given by $\z \equiv (z_1,...,z_N)$.
-The experimental design fixes the set of possible assignment vectors $\mathcal{Z}$ as well as a probability distribution over that set, $\mathbb{P}_{\z}$.
-Our analysis below considers the case of an experimental design based on Bernouilli randomization for each $Z_i$---i.e., (possibly weighted) coin flips to determine treatment status at each point.
-Analogous to the relationship between sampling with and without replacement, Bernoulli assignment is also a reasonable, if typically conservative, inferential approximation for completely randomized designs when $N$ is large.
-We discuss other differences between Bernoulli and completely randomized designs below.
+Suppose a set of intervention nodes $\node = \{1,...,N\}$ .
+Each node $i \in\node$ can be either a point or a collection of points (e.g., a polygon) that resides in a two-dimensional set $\mathcal{X} $ indexed by $x=(x_1,x_2)$ (e.g., latitude and longitude).
+An experimental design assigns a binary treatment $Z_i \in \{0,1\}$ to each intervention node.
+The ordered vector of experimental assignment variables is $\Z \equiv (Z_1,...,Z_N) $, and the {\it ex post} realized assignment from the experiment is given by $\z \equiv (z_1,...,z_\N)\in \{0,1\}^N $.
+The experimental design fixes the set of possible assignment vectors as well as a probability distribution over that set.
+Our analysis considers the case of Bernoulli randomization for each $Z_i$, i.e., (possibly weighted) coin flips to determine treatment status at each node.\footnote{We provide a discussion on complete randomization at the end of Section \ref{ame}. }

-Potential outcomes at any point $x \in \mathcal{X}$ are defined for each value of $\z$, $(Y_x(\z))_{\z \in \mathcal{Z}}$.
-Given a realized treatment assignment, $\z$, we observe the corresponding potential outcome at $x$:
+Potential outcomes at any point $x \in \mathcal{X}$ are defined for each value of $\z$, $(Y_x(\z))_{\z \in \{0,1\}^N} $.
+Given a realized treatment assignment $\z$, we observe the corresponding potential outcome at $x$: